lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/get-started.rst

 you need to tell which plugin to use and provide settings a given plugin may need to access the data management system it supports.

-In the provided example the Ingester will be ingesting images to a Gen2 data repository located in ``/data/gen2repo``.
+In the provided example the Ingester will be ingesting images to a Gen2 Butler dataset repository located in ``/data/gen2repo``.

 .. note::